paulpham157/carbon/README.md

 $ npm run dev
 $ npm run dev:mes        # npm run dev in all apps & packages
 ```

-You can now sign in with:

-username: <your-email@address.com>
-password: carbon

 After installation you should be able run the apps locally.